polkadot-developers/polkadot-docs/polkadot-protocol/basics/data-encoding.md

 | Tuples                        | A fixed-size series of values, each with a possibly different but predetermined and fixed type.
 This is simply the concatenation of each encoded value.                     | Tuple of compact unsigned integer and boolean: `(3, false)                        `                                                      | `0x0c00`                                                      |
 | Vectors (lists, series, sets) | A collection of same-typed values is encoded, prefixed with a compact encoding of the number of items, followed by each item's encoding concatenated in turn.               | Vector of unsigned `16`-bit integers: `[4, 8, 15, 16, 23, 42]               `                                                              | `0x18040008000f00100017002a00`                                |

-## Encode & Decode Rust Trait Implementations
+## Encode and Decode Rust Trait Implementations

 Here's how the `Encode` and `Decode` traits are implemented: